opengeospatial/ontology-crs/discussion-paper.md

 These redirect to descriptions of the corresponding reference coordinate systems extracted from the EPSG geodetic parameters registry, compliant with the ISO 19111 standard on spatial referencing by coordinates [ISO 07].
 The ISO 19111 standard provides a conceptual model for the description of reference coordinate systems and the geodetic objects that compose them.
 Thus the URI http://www.opengis.net/def/crs/EPSG/0/4326 returns the GML [OGC 07] description of the WGS84 coordinate reference system as provided by the EPSG.
-However, this initiative does not cover all existing coordinate reference systems and the descriptions returned are not provided in RDF but in GML.
+However, this initiative does not cover all existing coordinate reference systems and the descriptions returned are not provided in RDF [RDF_SPEC] but in GML.
 Furthermore, the URIs proposed by OGC are based on the reference coordinate system identifiers of the EPSG registry.
 These identifiers are well known to the geographic information science community, but remain completely non-transparent to the non-experts.
 An example is the identifier "4326" which refers to the WGS84 reference coordinate system in the EPSG registry.